microsoft/atlas-design/.changeset/late-shoes-try.md

 '@microsoft/atlas-css': minor
 ---

-Adds border gradient and color theme.
+Adds .border-color-\* Atomic class, which applies a gradient border to a container.